mohamedaliznidi/the-book-of-bugs-n-charms/css/animations.md

 ---
 description: >-
-  Master CSS animations including keyframes, animation properties, and advanced animation techniques for creating engaging user interfaces.
+  Master the mystical arts of motion enchantments using keyframe sorcery, animation properties, and advanced temporal spells for creating captivating user experiences that dance with life and energy.

+theme: "magic"
 ---

-# CSS Animations
+# The Motion Enchantment Grimoire

-## Introduction
+## The Ancient Knowledge

-CSS animations allow you to animate transitions from one CSS style configuration to another.
-They consist of two components: a style describing the CSS animation and a set of keyframes that indicate the start and end states of the animation's style.
+Motion enchantments allow you to breathe life into static elements by animating transitions from one mystical state to another.
+These powerful spells consist of two sacred components: a style describing the animation's mystical properties and a set of keyframes that define the beginning and end states of the transformation ritual.